dannyhope/uxbrighton/2017/sponsor-pack.md

 ## A boutique team

 UX Brighton is carefully curated by Danny Hope, a [UX consultant](https://www.linkedin.com/in/dannyhope) with over a decade of experience.
 In all matters logistical, practical and eventful [Emmeline Caines-Gooby](https://www.linkedin.com/in/emmeline-caines-gooby-9579195) ensures the conference runs like a smoothly oiled machine.
 Emm's been working with Danny since 2011.
-Emmeline and Danny are backed up by a team of volunteers who all work to ensure the conference is a great day for all our attendees, speakers and sponsors.
+Danny and Emm are backed up by a team of volunteers who all work to ensure the conference is a great day for all our attendees, speakers and sponsors.

-Find out a bit more about our [attendee demographics](/2017/attendee-demographics).
+Find out more about our [attendee demographics](/2017/attendee-demographics).

 If you're interested in sponsoring, please either email **[emmeline@uxbrighton.org.uk](mailto:emmeline@uxbrighton.org.uk)** or DM **[@uxbri](https://twitter.com/direct_messages/create/uxbri)** (DMs are open).